Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 ---

 ### Conference Presentations
-- *Monji, Mohsen* (2024). *Machine Learning Approaches for Exploring the Social Determinants of Mental Health in Canada.*
+- *Monji, Mohsen* (2024). *Machine Learning Approaches for the Social Determinants of Mental Health in Canada:Findings from the Canadian Community Health Survey(2017-18).*
   **Conference of Computational Social Science**, Utrecht, The Netherlands (Absent due to visa delays).
 - *Monji, Mohsen* (2024). *Towards Mental Health Equity through Community Building: Social Prescribing as an Emerging Determinants of Mental Health in Canada.*
   **Canada's Social Prescribing Conference**, Toronto, Canada.